Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 **Usability**: One of the goals of the Smarter Home is to be as accessible as possible.
 To achieve this goal, user interfaces must be simple and intuitive.
 Recommendations must show what information they're based on, so that the system can be trusted by technical and non-technical people alike.

-**Security**: Only authenticated users and devices should be able to access the system to view its recorded data or operate its devices.
+**Security**: This is a key concern for smart home systems in general.
+Firstly, this is because the risk involved: the loss of privacy or the loss of control over the devices in ones own home.
+Secondly, smart home systems are more vulnerable to cyberattacks due to their distrubuted, heterogeneous nature: all devices must be secure, otherwise they may form a gateway to the rest of the system.
+Additionally, the system is always active all the time and therefore always a possible target.
+Moreover, only authenticated users and devices should be able to access the system to view its recorded data or operate its devices.

 **Availability**: The system should not fail when any of its devices fail, and its devices should not be unusable if the system fails.
+In this case, the system represents the backend, where the devices are local devices which should have a way to keep running if e.g. the internet fails.

 **Extensibility**: New types of sensors enter the market all the time.
 On a longer timescale, these devices may provide new types of data.
 To make sure our system can continue to offer accurate automation recommendations, our system must be readily extensible to support new devices and types of data.

 **Scalability**: This attribute is has two parts: First, as new devices enter the market, any home will need to support an increasing amount of them.
 Second, Any cloud functionality will need to be able to scale well with an increasing number of clients.
+We plan to integrate with big sensor providers from which we can generate a lot of data.

-### Privacy vs. Correctness
+### 6.1 Privacy vs. Correctness

 Privacy is a main concern with smart home systems, due to the large amounts of data IoT sensors collect inside users' homes.
 This data might not be immediately sensitive, but can present security concerns in aggregate.
 The routines can only be accurately identified based on accurate data, and privacy is therefore a direct tradeoff with the correctness of the system.
 By being completely transparent about the data collected, and allowing the user to inspect this data, they are empowered to make a more informed decision about the data they want recorded and or stored.

-### Security

-Security is a key concern for smart home systems in general.
-Firstly, this is because the risk involved: the loss of privacy or the loss of control over the devices in ones own home.
-Secondly, smart home systems are more vulnerable to cyberattacks due to their distrubuted, heterogeneous nature: all devices must be secure, otherwise they may form a gateway to the rest of the system.
-Additionally, the system is always active all the time and therefore always a possible target.

-#### Security vs. Extensibility
+### 6.2 Security vs. Extensibility

 As every device connected to the system is an avenue for attack, constraints need to be placed on what devices may access the Smarter Home.
 This means that devices may enter the market that cannot be supported without compromising security.
 To make sure our goals regarding security and thereby privacy and availability are met we can only allow connections with devices that are considered secure.

-## System level architecture
+## 7 System level architecture

 Now that the quality attributes are defined, we continue with a discussion of different types of architectures at the system level.
 We will select them with the quality attributes in mind.

-### Monolithic Architecture
+### 7.1 Monolithic Architecture

 In a monolithic architecture, the whole system is built as a single deployable unit.
 The logic runs in a single process and the application may be modularized by simply using features of the programming language, but in general, remains tightly coupled.
 Due to its simplicity, a monolithic architecture has the following advantages: